fbpx

 Do you require a specific business structure, like an LLC, to wholesale properties in Florida?

 While not mandatory, creating an LLC can provide additional legal protection and credibility when wholesaling properties in Florida.
+Consult a Florida attorney and CPA when selecting an entity structure, as the right choice depends on your individual tax situation, volume of transactions, and business goals.

 New to passive real estate investing?